 The system covers several types of animal and animal product, including:

-- germplasm, eg semen, ova and embryos of cattle, sheep, pigs, goats and horses
+- germplasm, for example semen, ova and embryos of cattle, sheep, pigs, goats and horses

-- types of poultry, eg hatching eggs, day-old chicks, poultry for re-stocking game supplies and birds for breeding, production and slaughter
+- types of poultry, such as hatching eggs, day-old chicks, poultry for restocking game supplies and birds for breeding, production and slaughter

-- live animals, eg horses, cattle, sheep, goats, pigs, parrots, hares and certain species of non-domestic ungulates
+- live animals, for example horses, cattle, sheep, goats, pigs, parrots, hares and certain species of non-domestic ungulates

-- carnivores, eg dogs and cats (excluding accompanied PETS-compliant animals)
+- carnivores, for example dogs and cats (excluding accompanied PETS-compliant animals)

-Exports to non-EU member states (and some exports to Switzerland and Norway) are processed through a different system called CENTAUR (Certification of Exports, Notification of Trade and Assessment of Underlying Risk), but all enquiries and applications to export should be directed to the SSCE.
+Exports to non-EU member states (and some exports to Switzerland and Norway) are processed through a different system called CENTAUR (Certification of Exports, Notification of Trade and Assessment of Underlying Risk), but all enquiries and applications to export should be directed to APHA.

 TRACES is not yet able to handle health certification issued by countries outside the EU.
 You will need to submit these documents in hard-copy form to the BIP.

-Note: if for any reason you are unable to notify the BIP of the arrival of the goods using TRACES you must send a copy of a completed CVED, part I, to the BIP.
-Failure to pre-notify the BIP of the arrival of the goods may result in the goods being rejected for import.
+If for any reason you cannot notify the BIP of the arrival of the goods using TRACES you must send a copy of a completed CVED, part I, to the BIP.
+If you do not pre-notify the BIP of the arrival of the goods then the goods might be rejected for import.
 If the goods are rejected you will have to have them destroyed or returned to the country of origin at your own expense.